Table of Contents

-The above are all realities of working from home – they’re the good part of it.
+The above are all realities of working from home – they’re the better aspects of it.

-But what nobody warns you about is the isolation that comes along for the ride.
+But nobody warns you about the isolation that comes along for the ride.

-To be fair, most HR departments in bigger companies will warn new at-home workers to spend time outside their home immediately before and after work each day.
+To be fair, most HR departments in bigger companies do warn new at-home workers to spend time outside their home immediately before and after work each day.

-What invariably happens to remote workers/entrepreneurs is you accidentally isolate yourself.
+So what invariably happens to remote workers/entrepreneurs is you “accidentally” isolate yourself.

 You know you should go for a walk/jog/run before work but never do that.